Mark Ralph (music producer): Early career

-2010-2019
+2010–2019

 In 2010, Ralph continued his move into music production, producing and mixing chart albums for artists including Hot Chip, Franz Ferdinand and Hot Natured.

 Ralph continued to develop his production style across multiple genres throughout the 2010s.
-In 2014, he began his extensive creative relationship with Years & Years, co-producing their single Desire alongside Two Inch Punch.
-His production and songwriting work on the band’s single King saw him secure his first UK Number 1 single in 2015 as well as an Ivor Novello Award nomination for "PRS Most Performed Work".
+In 2014, he began his extensive creative relationship with Years & Years, co-producing their single "Desire" alongside Two Inch Punch.
+His production and songwriting work on the band's single "King" saw him secure his first UK number one single in 2015 as well as an Ivor Novello Award nomination for "PRS Most Performed Work".

-Ralph’s relationship with Years & Years continued into 2015 with the release of their debut album Communion, with production credits across the record including the Number 2 single “Shine” and top-20 single “Eyes Shut”.
-Communion hit the top of the charts in 13 countries, including Number 1 in the UK Albums Chart.
+Ralph's relationship with Years & Years continued into 2015 with the release of their debut album Communion, with production credits across the record including the number 2 single "Shine" and top-20 single "Eyes Shut".
+Communion hit the top of the charts in 13 countries, including number one on the UK Albums Chart.

 In 2016, Ralph cemented his position in the world of dance music through collaborations with artists including Clean Bandit, Pete Tong and TIEKS.
-He co-produced and mixed Clean Bandit’s international hit single “Rockabye”, which spent nine weeks at Number 1 on the UK Singles Chart and received nominations for both Best British Single and British Artist Video of the Year at the 2017 BRIT Awards.
+He co-produced and mixed Clean Bandit's international hit single "Rockabye", which spent nine weeks at number one on the UK Singles Chart and received nominations for both Best British Single and British Artist Video of the Year at the 2017 BRIT Awards.

-Ralph’s work with Pete Tong saw him collaborate with a 60-piece contemporary orchestra to create an album of dance music classics, which was released to critical acclaim in November 2016.
-The album was Pete Tong’s first release to hit the top spot on the UK Albums Chart.
+Ralph's work with Pete Tong saw him collaborate with a 60-piece contemporary orchestra to create an album of dance music classics, which was released to critical acclaim in November 2016.
+The album was Pete Tong's first release to hit the top spot on the UK Albums Chart.

-Ralph worked on three of the UK Official Charts’ Top 40 Biggest Songs of 2017, with both Clean Bandit’s “Symphony" and Jax Jones’ “You Don’t Know Me” making the top ten.
-His work on Clean Bandit’s “Rockabye” reached number 23 in the year-long chart.
+Ralph worked on three of the UK Official Charts' Top 40 Biggest Songs of 2017, with both Clean Bandit's "Symphony" and Jax Jones' "You Don't Know Me" making the top ten.
+Clean Bandit's "Rockabye" reached number 23 in the year-long chart.

-Off the back of his success in the mid 2010s, Ralph’s involvement in the British recorded music continued to increased into 2018.
-He produced Rudimental’s UK Number 1 Single “These Days”, featuring Jess Glynne, Macklemore & Dan Caplen, as well as Friendly Fires’ “Heaven Let Me In”, and Raye’s “Friends”.
-In November of the same year, Ralph wrote, produced and mixed Jax Jones ft.
-Years and Years’ single “Play”.
+Off the back of his success in the mid-2010s, Ralph's involvement in British recorded music continued to increase into 2018.
+He produced Rudimental's UK number one single "These Days" featuring Jess Glynne, Macklemore and Dan Caplen, as well as Friendly Fires' "Heaven Let Me In", and Raye's "Friends".
+In November of the same year, Ralph wrote, produced and mixed the Jax Jones and Years & Years single "Play".